AjayKMehta/setup-machine/NeovimNotes.md

 ## Command-line mode

+You can use normal mode commands in command-line mode via `:norm`, e.g. `:norm dd` to delete current line.

+If you're writing a plugin, best to use `:norm!` as it uses default mappings not the ones your users set up.

 ### Ranges

 Commands that accept a range have `[range]` in front of their name in Vim help.